-Martini stands at the crossroads of Symbolism, Italian pittura metafisica and Surrealism.
-His work, like that of de Chirico, was “proto-Surrealist.”
-His grotesque, dramatic images demonstrate a visionary’s sensibility and a taste for macabre eroticism.
-In his studio in Paris, Martini entertained many well-known figures of the day.
-When Breton invited him to join the Surrealist group, Martini refused, preferring independence and solitude.
-And yet, he was friends with Picabia, Ernst, Magritte and Miró.
+Alberto Martini stands at the crossroads of Symbolism, Italian pittura metafisica and Surrealism.
+He entertained many well-known figures of the day in his studio in Paris.
+When André Breton invited him to join the Surrealist group, Martini refused, preferring independence and solitude; but he was friends with Francis Picabia, Max Ernst, René Magritte and Joan Miró.
 He was the inventor of a “black style” characteristic of his original “teleplastic” and “psychoplastic” approach, executed with a deliberate absence of restraint and a creative intensity that he himself likened to hypnosis or clairvoyance.
 The hallucinatory power of this canvas is comparable to contemporary experiments by Surrealist photographers: it is almost an X-ray portrait.
-Its stamp of strangeness reveals the artist’s soul, his perception of the self— obsessed with erotic visions that fire the senses of sight and touch, expressing voyeuristic, even murderous, impulses.
+Its stamp of strangeness reveals the artist’s soul, his perception of the self – a self obsessed with erotic visions that fire the senses of sight and touch, expressing voyeuristic, even murderous, impulses.